dvrzan/dvrzan.github.io/Content/posts/2022/12/reusable-button.md

 You can create custom view modifiers and apply the styling to the button.
 You could also create a custom button style.

 There are different ways you can approach building customizable and reusable UI components.
+There's no definitive approach to take.
 Use what works for you.

 ***